 Boston University State Authorization and Distance Education Disclosures site provides a variety of information regarding distance education programs, including:

-- Information about distance education programs that lead to Licensure; and
+- Information about distance education programs that lead to professional licensure and certification; and

 Students interested in joining the BUSSW Student Union should contact firstname.lastname@example.org.